-Select the verb that correctly completes each set more than one possibility, but choose the ONE
+Select the verb that correctly completes each ser more than one possibility, but choose the ONE

 I have a lot of work to do, so I tonight. be able to go to the movie

 A. might

 B. won't

 C. can

-Last year I couldn't make a basket with a play much better.
-A can B. will C could If she wants to make it to the final compe practice and work hard this season.
+Last year I couldn't make a basket with oasketball, but now I

-A. might

 B. will

-C. can
+C. could

+If she wants to make it to the final compete practice and work hard this season.
+A. might B. will C. can need to

 Grammar Score:/ 11 total